katteranga/bad-poetry-bot/Readme.md

 "But what about your culture?
 What about your people? 🤔"

-I'm not sure what you're asking me, but I was born in Keokuk, Iowa
+I'm not sure what you're asking me,<br />
+but I was born in Keokuk, Iowa <br />
 I'm as American as cherry pie

-My daddy was in the Navy
+My daddy was in the Navy <br />
-My mama was a hair dresser
+My mama was a hair dresser <br />
-I have an auntie who's gay
+I have an auntie who's gay <br />
 And an uncle who's in jail

 So what does that make me?